 In high school, Tarrant played four sports and excelled academically, graduating second in his class of 300 in 1938.
-With little money for college and few job prospects amidst the Great Depression, Tarrant hoped to join the Marines.
-When he arrived at the recruit-Collection of the National WWII Museum. ing station, however, he learned that the Marines did not accept African Americans.
+With little money for college and few job prospects amidst the Great Depression, Tarrant hoped to join the the Marines did not accept African Americans.
 As a result, he joined the Navy instead.
 In the excerpt from his oral history available at www.ww2online. org/view/eugene-tarrant/segment-2 (see especially 16:50 - 19:45), Tarrant describes his early experiences aboard the USS San Francisco, the cruiser he served on throughout World War II.